 In terms of health, coconut oil is a better choice than butter, as it does not contain salt and has a healthier balance of fats.

 Coconut oil contains roughly 90% saturated fats, versus 50% saturated fats in butter, and this is where a lot of the confusion starts.
-Many people think of saturated fats as being bad for health, but the medium-chain fatty acids in coconut oil, particularly lauric acid, have certain cholesterol-lowering, metabolism-boosting, digestion-soothing and weight loss-inducing properties.
+Many people consider saturated fats harmful for health, but the medium-chain fatty acids in this oil, particularly lauric acid, have certain cholesterol-lowering, metabolism-boosting, digestion-soothing, and weight loss-inducing properties.

-Many types of butter are also salted, which acts as a preservative, allowing the butter to remain edible and avoid becoming rancid for long periods of time.
-That extra salt content can also have negative health effects, particularly for people who have cardiovascular issues or high blood pressure.
+Many types of butter also contain salt, which acts as a preservative, allowing the butter to remain edible and avoid becoming rancid for a long period of time.
+This extra salt content can also have negative health effects, particularly for people who have cardiovascular issues or high blood pressure.

-Many culinary professionals also suggest that the oil from coconuts is able to bring out the flavor in savory dishes better than butter, and thus prefer it when sautéing and frying meats and vegetables.
-It also complements citrus and highly sweet flavors well, such as those in cakes, brownies, pie crusts and frostings.
+Many culinary professionals suggest that coconut oil is able to bring out the flavor in savory dishes better than butter, and thus prefer it when sautéing and frying meat and vegetables.
+It also complements citrus and highly sweet flavors well, such as those in cakes, brownies, pie crusts, and frostings.

 How Do I Substitute Coconut Oil for Butter?

-As mentioned, the ratio of coconut oil to butter can be 1:1, but in this case, the flavor might be a bit too “coconut heavy”, so you can cut the amount of this oil by 1/4 or 1/2 without compromising its effect in your cooking, or the health effect it can have on your body.
+As mentioned, the ratio of coconut oil to butter can be 1:1, but in this case, the flavor might be a bit too “coconut heavy”, so you can cut the amount of this oil by 1/4 or 1/2 without compromising its effectiveness in your cooking, or the health effect it can have on your body.
 This will also help you prevent unnecessary weight gain.